-By imprecise use of the term "switching," EJE/I&M endeavor to convey the impression that there is a broad category of operations related to the interchange of cars at Chicago that can only be performed by the three carriers, The Baltimore and Ohio Chicago Terminal Railroad Company (BOCT), 127 BRC and IHB, commonly thought of as the "intermediate switching carriers."
+By imprecise use of the term "switching," EJE/I&M endeavor to convey the impression that there is a broad category of operations related to the interchange of cars at Chicago that can only be performed by the three carriers, The Baltimore and Ohio Chicago Terminal Railroad Company (BOCT), PRC and IHB, commonly thought of as the "intermediate switching carr'rs."
 That is not so.

-An intermediate switching carrier may be understood to mean a carrier providing facilities or service, or both, to enable one line haul carrier to deliver cars to another line haul carrier with which the first does not connect.
+An intermediate vitching carrier may be understood to mean a carrier providing facilities or service, or both, to enable one line haul carrier to deliver cars to another line haul carrier with which the first does not connect.
 It is the responsibility of the delivering line haul carrier to get the cars to the next line haul carrier.
-It their tracks do not connect, the delivering carrier selects, and in effect retains as its agent, an intermediate switching carrier to perform the delivery.
+If their track a not connect, the delivering carrier selects, and in effect retains as its agent, an intermediate switching carrier to perform the delivery.
 Booth RVS at 5.
 Any carrier, large or small, can perform intermediate switching service.

 Industry switching is often performed by a carrier serving a local customer.
-The carrier switching the industry places empty cars from, and delivers loaded cars to, the line haul carrier.
+The carrier switching the industry places empty cars from, and deliver loaded cars to, the line haul carrier.
 This is typically done under a set of industry conventions relating to matters such as car hire responsibility and loss/damage liability.
 Typically, the line haul carrier pays the switch carrier's switching charge (i.e., "absorbs" it).
 Booth RVS at 6.

-between line haul carriers at interchange tracks which each reaches.
+What the Responsive Application overlooks is that cars can be interchanged between line hau! carriers at interchange tracks which each reaches.
 This, of course, is accomplished without handling by any third carrier.
 Moreover, two trunk lines that do not connect can also accomplish delivery of cars between themselves by using overhead trackage rights over a third carrier (or more than one carrier) to reach a point of interchange.

-A 100%-owned subsidiary of CSXT.
+12/ A 100%-owned subsidiary of CSXT.